-EDGE stands for "Em over bDds for description loGics paramEter learning" and learns the parameters of a probabilistic theory.
-This algorithm is rather expensive from a computational point of view.
-Therefore, in order to reduce EDGE running time, we developed EDGE^{MR} [5].
+In order to reduce EDGE running time, we developed EDGEMR [5].
 It represents a distributed implementation of EDGE and uses a simple MapReduce approach based on the Message Passing Interface (MPI).

-In this paper we present an evolution of LEAP called LEAP^{MR} which adapts the LEAP algorithm to use EDGE^{MR}.
+In this paper we present an evolution of LEAP called LEAPMR which adapts the LEAP algorithm to use EDGEMR.
 In addition, due to a software re-engineering effort, it was possible to remove the RMI module used by LEAP.
+Compared with LEAP, the quality of the solutions found with LEAPMR does not change, the difference consists in the running time which is reduced thanks to EDGEMR and to the removal of the RMI module to a lesser extent.
 To the best of our knowledge there are no other algorithms that perform distributed structure learning of probabilistic DLs.
+Implementing learning algorithms able to elaborate data in a distributed way paves the way to the development of useful tools for Semantic Web and Data Mining in the context of Big Data.

 The paper is structured as follows.
 Section 2 introduces Description Logics and summarizes DISPONTE.
-Sections 3 and 4 briefly describe the EDGE and $\rm EDGE^{MR}$ algorithms.
-Section 5 presents LEAP^{MR}.
+Sections 3 and 4 briefly describe the EDGE and EDGEMR algorithms.
+Section 5 presents LEAPMR.
 Finally, Section 7 draws conclusions.